oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

     - For both instances, select 'Join an existing network' under **Platform Role**
     - This task takes 10 minutes.
 During this time setup, configure, generate chaincode (*Tasks 4,5,6,7,8*) using  Blockchain App Builder

-## Task 4: Blockchain AppBuilder Environment Setup
+## Task 4: Open Blockchain App Builder in VSCode

 You will be using Oracle's Blockchain App Builder extension, accessible through Visual Studio Code, for this lab.
 First you will need to set up environments for each of the 3 blockchain platform instances you created in previous tasks above.